Sri Astuti

 • Modifing Power Source Aware Routing (PSAR) algorithm with fuzzy logic addition in ZigBee network

-Sri Astuti, Rendy Munadi, and Istikmal
+Sri Astuti, Rendy Munadi, Istikmal